Al-Kamil: Power struggle and the treaty of 1229

 The treaty of 1229 is unique in the history of the Crusades.
 By diplomacy alone and without major military confrontation, Jerusalem, Bethlehem, and a corridor running to the sea were ceded to the kingdom of Jerusalem.
 Exception was made for the Temple area, the Dome of the Rock, and the Aqsa Mosque, which the Muslims retained.
 Moreover, all current Muslim residents of the city would retain their homes and property.
 They would also have their own city officials to administer a separate justice system and safeguard their religious interests.
 The walls of Jerusalem, which had been destroyed, were rebuilt, and the peace was to last for 10 years.

 After the treaty with Frederick, al-Kamil turned his attention to Damascus.
 He sent al-Ashraf to begin operations against the city.
 He arrived to pen the siege of Damascus on 6 May.
 After almost two months of intense fighting, the city surrendered on 25 June.
 It was given to al-Ashraf, while al-Muazzam's son, an-Nasir Dawud, had to settle for Transjordan.

 Later years

 Although there was peace with the Crusaders, al-Kamil had to contend with the Seljuks and the Khwarezmians before he died in 1238.

 His sons as-Salih Ayyub and al-Adil II succeeded him in Syria and Egypt respectively, but the Ayyubid empire soon descended into civil war.
 In 1239 the treaty with Frederick expired, and Jerusalem came under Ayyubid control.

 Personality

-Al-Kamil exemplified the Islamic laws of war.
-For example, after al-Kamil defeated the Fifth Crusade, Oliver of Paderborn praised and commented on how al-Kamil supplied the defeated Frankish army with food:

-Who could doubt that such goodness, friendship and charity come from God?
-Men whose parents, sons and daughters, brothers and sisters, had died in agony at our hands, whose lands we took, whom we drove naked from their homes, revived us with their own food when we were dying of hunger and showered us with kindness even when we were in their power.